 - Registration Manual: The registration manual informs you about the application processes (including application and assessment process).See 'How to apply?'

-- Evaluation Manual: technical instructions and information on assessment standards, assessment framework, and calculation models that are used by Ctgbg to conduct the assessments.
+- Evaluation Manual: technical instruction and information on assessment standards, assessment framework, and calculation models that are used by Ctgbg to conduct the assessments.

 The Evaluation Manual is also intended to provide applicants with insight into the assessment framework.
 This means that in cases where guidance is lacking, still under development, unclear or a specific issue is not included and a consensus agreement has not yet been made the Ctgb will use, case by case, scientific expert judgement in order to perform up-to-date and appropriate risk assessments.